K4CZP3R/ubisoftapi-php/README.md

 # Ubisoft-Uplay-API-PHP

-API based on https requests to Ubisoft servers.
+* API based on https requests to Ubisoft servers.
 It's just proof of concept.

-After logging in too ofter, "i'm not robot" challenge will be required.
+* If you will login too often, google captcha will be forced.
+There's no support of it

-Last Update: 1st Mar 2017 (I'm not robot challenge problem)
+* Last Update: 1st Mar 2017

+* Use this only as reference, this code is not well designed and outdated (it'll probably work)!

 ### Downloading